 - once the message is dispatched by the exchange, it is fetched by the Direct Consumer dictated by the routing key (such as ‘msg_id’) and passed to the Invoker.

-The diagram below the message flow during an rpc.cast operation:
+The diagram below shows the message flow during an rpc.cast operation:

 - A Topic Publisher is instantiated to send the message request to the queuing system.

 - Once the message is dispatched by the exchange, it is fetched by the Topic Consumer dictated by the routing key (such as ‘topic’) and passed to the Worker in charge of the task.

 At any given time the load of a message broker node running either Qpid or RabbitMQ is function of the following parameters: